 There are significant impacts on how a new hire feels about your company.
 One study shows that 20% of new hires are unlikely to recommend their employer – if this happens to your company, it’s a bad sign for talents who are considering applying to your open positions, and of course, it will hurt your recruiting pipeline.
 On the other hand, a happy new hire could bring results such as higher productivity, positive company reviews, and higher employee retention.

-There are many factors that influence how a new hire views your company, but an overlooked aspect is your company culture and how a new hire feels they fit with your company.
-This is why making your new hires feel a sense of belonging with an effective onboarding process is a growing trend, particularly for remote workforces learning to adapt to virtual connectivity.
+There are many factors that influence a new hire’s views of your company, but an overlooked aspect is your company culture and the new hire’s sense of fitness in the culture.
+The impact of new hires on employer brand is why ensuring your new hires feel a sense of belonging with an effective onboarding process is a growing trend, particularly for remote workforces that are learning to adapt to virtual connectivity.

-Fortunately, making new hires feel like they belong isn’t difficult to do, and it could even speed up the onboarding process.
+Fortunately, making new hires feel like they belong isn’t difficult, it can be as simple as letting them find lunch buddies.
+Those small details t can even speed up the onboarding process.
 The sooner your new hire feels comfortable, the sooner they’ll start producing at a high level.

 For any hiring managers looking to improve their new hire retention, here are some tips that can help your new employees feel like they belong with your business.